robmoore-i/qtest/README.md

 maintainable Q to show off to employers even though they only care about the length of my CV anyway.

-But there are no tools available.
-I looked some up but they are undocumented, write-only landfills, like an unfortunate amount of Q code in existance.
+But there aren't many tools available.
+I looked some up but they are mostly undocumented, write-only landfills, like an unfortunate amount of Q code in existance.
 I am also guilty of this.

+A repository that was brought to my attention was qspec, which has documentation!
+Unfortunately, this documentation struggles to concisely answer the first question I want answered: "How do I write a trivial unit test and run it?"

 ## Solution